Leicester City 2-0 Liverpool

 Substitution

-Andy King (Leicester City) wins a free kick on the right wing.
+Shinji Okazaki (Leicester City) wins a free kick on the left wing.

 Substitution